willyfh/visualtorch/README.md

 ## Contributing

-Please feel free to send a pull request to contribute to this project.
+Please feel free to send a pull request to contribute to this project by following this [guideline](https://github.com/willyfh/visualtorch/blob/main/CONTRIBUTING.md).

 ## License